-Where doctors will conduct a general physical and mental health exam and screen clients for co-occurring disorders, measure drug levels in their bloodstream, and more, using this data to determine how best to meet the client’s needs.
+- Evaluation: Where doctors conduct a general physical and mental health exam and screen clients for co-occurring disorders, measure drug levels in their bloodstream, and more, using this data to determine how best to meet the client’s needs.

-Which is exactly what it sounds like, and takes place during the withdrawal phase of detox.
-Stabilization means keeping the person in detox stable, safe from harm, and also minimizing any pain, cravings, or discomfort caused by withdrawal symptoms, including seizures or other more extreme symptoms that can sometimes arise.
+- Stabilization: Which is exactly what it sounds like, and takes place during the withdrawal phase of detox.
+Stabilization means keeping the person in detox stable and safe from harm and also minimizing any pain, cravings, or discomfort caused by withdrawal symptoms, including seizures or other more extreme symptoms that can sometimes arise.

-The final stage, this mostly involves preparing the client for post-detox treatment and providing resources and information regarding how best to go about with ongoing care.
+- Transition: The final stage mostly involves preparing the client for post-detox treatment and providing resources and information regarding how best to go about with ongoing care.

-There’s actually a variety of medications that have been approved by the U.S. Food and Drug Administration to be used for therapeutic purposes during detox, ranging from over-the-counter medications such as Tylenol to drugs like prescription opioids that, under different circumstances, someone might require detox from.
+A variety of medications have been approved by the U.S. Food and Drug Administration (FDA) to be used for therapeutic purposes during detox.
+These range from over-the-counter medications like Tylenol to prescription opioids drugs that, under different circumstances, someone might require detox from.

 - Muscle pain

-Detox medications are used in what is known as medical maintenance therapy.
-Part of the process of weaning someone off of a substance is by slowly reducing the dosage until it is safe to stop using.
-This is called a tapering schedule and is necessary for some drugs that are extremely dangerous to immediately quit all at once.
+Detox medications are used in what is known as medication-assisted treatment (MAT).
+Part of the process includes weaning someone off of a substance by slowly reducing the dosage until it is safe to stop using it.
+This is also known as maintenance therapy, and it is often employed when a patient is in treatment for opioid dependence.

 Central nervous system depressants like benzodiazepines, in particular, can trigger an intense shock to the body when stopped abruptly after chronic abuse, which can lead to potentially life-threatening symptoms such as delirium, seizures, and more.